The Number One Reason People Give Up On Their Dreams Boil Down To This

 We watch our peers climb steep metaphorical mountains of achievement, only to leave us behind in the valleys of struggle.
 These achievements are outstanding for marketing ourselves for future opportunities, but are they worth it?

 We’ve made it an expectation that we must achieve big in our teens, and from there onwards, we have nowhere else to go but up.
 But as most of us know, life doesn't work like that.
-Life has natural ups and downs that we're either fortunate to experience or must endure, but how we handle each season is far more important than always being on the upswing.
+Life has natural ups and downs that we're either fortunate to experience or must endure, but how we respond to each season is far more important than always being on the upswing.

 Another type of cultural expectation blinds us to the mountains and valleys: